Brexit: How travel to the European Union from 2021 will change - News 24

 EU fast-track lanes for passport control will no longer be open to British travellers, although countries that receive a large number of visitors from the UK, such as Spain and Portugal, may make special arrangements.

-The process is likely to be slower, and with no guarantee of entry.
+But immigration procedures will be slower, and British travellers will no longer have any guarantee of entry.

 Length of stay

-From 1 January 2021, the EU’s long-standing “90/180 rule” takes effect for British travellers, as the UK chooses to become a third country.
+From 1 January 2021, as the UK chooses to become a third country, the EU’s long-standing “90/180 rule” takes effect for British travellers.

 For holidaymakers and business travellers who normally stay a long time in Europe, it has significant effects.
 You may stay only 90 days (about three months) in any 180 (six months) in the Schengen area – comprising almost all the EU countries except Bulgaria, Croatia, Cyprus and Romania.
 (Ireland is also non-Schengen, but is part of the Common Travel Area with freedom of movement to and from the UK and smaller islands.)

-Example: if you spend January, February and March in the Schengen Area – totalling 90 days – you must leave the zone before 1 April and cannot return until 30 June.
+Example: if you spend January, February and March in the Schengen Area (totalling 90 days), then you must leave the zone before 1 April and cannot return until 30 June.

 You will then be able to spend the summer in Europe until 27 September, when you must leave again.
 You may not come back until Boxing Day.